barakugav/JGAlgo/README.md

 # JGAlgo

 JGAlgo is a library of graph algorithms implemented in Java.
 Its aim is to provide best in practice performance by implementing algorithms with guaranteed theoretical complexities.
-Although it contains some implementations that are just a proof of concept for good in theory algorithms for which there are faster and simpler algorithms in practie.
+Although it contains some implementations that are just a proof of concept for good in-theory algorithms for which there are faster and simpler algorithms in practice.
 The library runs on Java 11 or higher, and it is installed using Maven (WIP).

-The implementations in this library are **fast** ([Benchmarks](https://github.com/barakugav/JGAlgo/actions/workflows/benchmarks.yaml)), you can't be much faster than this in Java:
+The implementations in this library are **fast** ([Benchmarks](https://github.com/barakugav/JGAlgo/actions/workflows/benchmarks.yaml)):
 - All underlying building blocks of the library are primitives
 - No costly hash maps are used, just plain primitive arrays, yielding smaller memory footprint and better cache hit rates
 - Extensive use of [fastutil](https://fastutil.di.unimi.it/) for all collections used